eventide-project/docs/user-guide/handlers.md

 end
 ```

-The `handle` method will not be invoked if there's a handler block the matches the `MessageData`'s `type` attribute.
+The `handle` method will not be invoked if there's a handler block that matches the `MessageData`'s `type` attribute.

 ``` ruby
 class Handler